CAGE Distance Framework

 Artificial Intelligence (AI)

 If IoT is equivalent to the railways of the First Industrial Revolution, AI is the locomotive steam engines and factories driving society and industry to advance.
-AI is the engine of machine-based learning, capable of generating new knowledge and instant decisions – in most cases, more reliable decisions than those made by humans.
+AI is the engine of machine-based learning, capable of generating new knowledge and instant decisions.
+In most cases, these decisions are more reliable than those made by humans.

 It has been demonstrated that self-driving vehicles are less prone to accidents than human drivers.
 Why?
 Because there are three things AI can do much better than humans: control, optimize, and predict.